-- We have a limited operating history, and if we fail to effectively train our sales force, increase our sales and marketing capabilities, or develop broad brand awareness in a cost-effective manner, our growth will be impeded, and our business will suffer. - We have a history of net operating losses, and we expect to continue to incur losses in the future.
-If we ever achieve profitability, we may not be able to sustain it. - Our success depends in large part on our RxSight system.
-If we are unable to successfully market and sell our RxSight system, our business prospects will be significantly harmed, and we may be unable to achieve revenue growth. - We face significant competition, and if we are unable to compete effectively, we may not be able to achieve or maintain significant market penetration or improve our results of operations. - Global economic, political and market conditions, including downgrades of the U.S. credit rating, may adversely affect our business, results of operations and financial condition, including our revenue growth and profitability. - We currently maintain all of our cash, cash equivalents and short-term investments in a limited number of financial institutions and, therefore, our cash, cash equivalents and short-term investments could be adversely affected if any of the financial institutions in which we hold our cash, cash equivalents and short-term investments fails.
+We have a limited operating history, and if we fail to effectively train our sales force, increase our sales and marketing capabilities, or develop broad brand awareness in a cost-effective manner, our growth will be impeded, and our business will suffer.
+We have a history of net operating losses, and we expect to continue to incur losses for the foreseeable future.
+If we ever achieve profitability, we may not be able to sustain it.
+Our success depends in large part on our RxSight system.
+If we are unable to successfully market and sell our RxSight system, our business prospects will be significantly harmed, and we may be unable to achieve revenue growth.
+We face significant competition, and if we are unable to compete effectively, we may not be able to achieve or maintain significant market penetration or improve our results of operations.
+Risks related to intellectual property: If we are unable to obtain, maintain, protect and enforce patent and other intellectual property protection for our technology and products, or if the scope of the patent and other intellectual property protection obtained is not sufficiently broad, we may not be able to compete effectively in our markets.
+If we are unable to protect the confidentiality of our trade secrets and other proprietary information, our business and competitive position may be harmed.
+We may not be able to protect our intellectual property rights throughout the world, which could impair our business.
+Risks related to government regulation: If we fail to obtain and maintain necessary regulatory clearances or approvals for our products, or if clearances or approvals for future products and indications are delayed or not issued, our commercial operations may be harmed.
+Risks related to reliance on third parties: We depend on third parties, including single and sole source suppliers, to manufacture certain components and subcomponents of the RxSight system, making us vulnerable to supply disruptions and price fluctuations.
+Risks related to our common stock: The price of our stock may be volatile, and you could lose all or part of your investment.
+Our principal stockholders and management own a significant percentage of our stock and will be able to exert significant control over matters subject to stockholder approval.
+Risks related to COVID-19: Our business, financial condition, results of operations and growth have been harmed by the effects of the COVID-19 pandemic and may continue to be harmed.